daffainfo/ctf-writeup/GREP CTF 2023/README.md

 # GREP CTF 2023
 CTF writeup for GREP CTF 2023.
-I took part in this CTF competition with the my friend, @dRe.
+I took part in this CTF competition with my friend, @dRe.
 And we got 32th place out of 251 teams

 | Category | Challenge |
 | --- | --- |